 For anyone that needs help setting up bootable media or restoring data after a crash, a "Standard" subscription should be enough.
 The perpetual license for a "Premium" subscription is the most expensive option but comes with additional video recovery and repair, as well as video fragment scanning.

 Data recovery only for paying subscribers

 Only for Windows and macOS

-In comparison to most of the other solutions we have examined, Recuva's free version is relatively generous, making it one of the popular options out there for anyone looking to restore lost files.
-Below, we'll briefly show how you can recover files using Recuva.
+In comparison to most of the other solutions we've examined, Recuva's free version is relatively generous.
+This should make it one of the most popular options out there for those looking to restore lost files.
+Below, we'll briefly show how to recover files using Recuva.

 1. Start by downloading and installing the program.